webplatform/docs/tutorials/css-regions/index.md

 ==Diverting content from a flow==

-The various 'break' properties shown above do not address a common layout problem.
+The various ''break'' properties shown above do not address a common layout problem.
 Sometimes content needs to be diverted from a flow and moved somewhere else so that other content can flow in to take its place.
-In this example, '''aside''' tags represent 'pull-quote' content that needs to be diverted from the main flow:
+In this example, '''aside''' tags represent ''pull-quote'' content that needs to be diverted from the main flow:

 <syntaxhighlight lang="xml">